 My brother looked at my weak body piteously, and I asked him to stop because this pathetic way may result in more weakness and would not help.
-Living in Huston is considered the best-ever period of my entire life.
+Living in Houston is considered the best-ever period of my entire life.
 I have not lived in the accommodation allocated to patients.
 Instead, I lived far from them to avoid the sympathetic sight of people.
 I decided on a day to stop using a wig.
 When my brother saw me, he went off without saying a word.
 I knew how he felt.
-Therefore, as soon as he returned, he was shocked that I accepted myself.
-Physicians have told me that it is a temporary matter; you will return to your normality within nine months.
+Therefore, when he returned, he was shocked that I accepted myself.
+Physicians have told me it is temporary; you will return to your normality within nine months.
 I told my brother that I didn’t want him to look at me miserably, significantly, since the treatment differed.
 I took the medical dose every 21 days; I take it now weekly.
 A large number of breast cancer patients were there.
 Most of them were elderly and accompanied by their husband or sister.
 Their condition was more difficult than mine.
-For that reason, I realized that there is hope, and I must be brave and overcome the pain caused by chemotherapy with the help of God.
-During treatment.
+For that reason, I realized that there is hope, and I must be brave and overcome the pain caused by chemotherapy with the help of God during treatment.

 I rarely felt hurt because I insisted on keeping myself busy with sports, swimming, and cooking for my brother and neighbors.
 My daily schedule was crowded.
-I woke up at 10:00 am to clean the house, put the cloth in the washing machine, do house chores ..etc.
+I woke up at 10:00 a.m. to clean the house, put the clothes in the washing machine, do house chores ..etc.
 These little details mean a lot to me.
 It made me feel so accomplished instead of feeling sorry for myself.
-I persisted with my brother going out before treatment to have fun because I knew I wouldn’t be able to do anything the day after treatment.
+I persisted with my brother going out before treatment to have fun because I knew I couldn’t do anything the day after treatment.
 The treatment period meant a lot to me.
 It allowed me to realize the true meaning of family.